The Nomination Process

 At Large Seats

 The Governance Committee determined that, in addition to the nine District Seats which are voted on by the Members, the Board should have two At Large Seats which are the provenance of the Board itself.
 These seats will be staggered and consist of 2-year terms.
 The motivation behind these seats is for the Board to be able to fill any gaps in the Board’s skill-set or overall constituency that may not be produced by the election process.
 Thus, the Board can ensure that there is, for example, someone with legal or accounting acumen, fundraising or grant-writing skills, or a brewpub or farm brewery on the board, should the election produce a board absent some critical component.

 The incoming board shall meet as soon as can be scheduled after the election to discuss candidates for the available At-Large Seat and then to vote.
-In 2016, both seats will need to be filled; one will be a one-year term while the other will be a two-year term, so that in the future, one seat is renewed by the incoming board each year.
+In 2017, one seat will need to be filled.